 Returning Veterans’ Homestead Exemption

 The Returning Veterans’ Homestead Exemption provides a two-year $5,000 reduction in a property’s equalized assessed value (EAV) to qualifying veterans who return from active duty in an armed conflict involving the armed forces of the United States.
 To receive this exemption, the veteran must file an application upon their return home.

 Disabled Veterans’ Standard Homestead Exemption

 The Disabled Veterans’ Standard Homestead Exemption provides a reduction in a property’s EAV to a qualifying property owned by a veteran with a service-connected disability certified by the U.S. Department of Veterans Affairs.
 A $2,500 homestead exemption is available to a veteran with a service-connected disability of at least 30% but less than 50%, or a $5,000 homestead exemption is available to a veteran with a service-connected disability of at least 50% but less than 70%.
 A disabled veteran with a 70% or more service-connected disability is exempt from property taxes.
 An annual application must be filed by the county’s due date of December 31 of the tax year to continue to receive this exemption.
-A current benefit’s letter must be submitted with the Annual Renewal application.
+A current benefits letter from the VA must be submitted with the Annual Renewal application.

 Specially-Adapted Housing Exemption for Veterans with Disabilities